6Sides/hydro/README.md

     // Declare map source
     val map = mapOf(
+        "host" to "localhost",
-        "one" to 1,
+        "port" to 5432,
-        "two" to mapOf<String, Any>(
+        "user" to mapOf<String, Any>(
+            "username" to "postgres",
-            "three" to 3
+            "password" to "password"
         ),
     )